jdowner/gist/README.rst

 or, perhaps, you want to create some quick notes and put them in a gist,
 ::
   $ echo $(cat) | gist create "credo quia absurdum est"

+You can also edit your gists directly with the 'edit' command.
+This command will clone the gist to a temporary directory and open up the default editor (defined by the EDITOR environment variable) to edit the files in the gist.
+When the editor is exited the user is prompted to commit the changes, which are then pushed back to the remote.

 Dependencies